AratioD/simplejam1/README.md

 6. Netlify CMS you can find `your_localhost:xxxx/simplejam1/admin`

 8. Github Pages URL https://aratiod.github.io/simplejam1/ please note Netlify CMS not working here with Github Authentication.

+# Netlify CMS and Hugo demo project
+# Run with the docker

+1. `docker-compose up`